 The first warm breeze at the harbor signals: The adventure begins.

-After arriving in Tangier, we drive to our meeting point, where the SUVs are already ready.
+After arriving in Tangier, we drive to our meeting point, where the off-road vehicles are already ready.

 In the evening, we sit together, talk about the upcoming stages, and feel how quickly strangers become a team.